cloud-ca/terraform-provider-cloudca/doc/network_acl.md

 ## Attribute Reference

-The following attributes are returned:
+In addition to the arguments listed above, the following computed attributes are returned:

 - [id](#id) - ID of network ACL.
 - [name](#name) - Name of network ACL.